HTTP-RPC/Sierra/README.md

 * `row()` - produces an instance of `RowPanel`, a container that automatically arranges sub-components along the x-axis
 * `stack()` - produces an instance of `StackPanel`, a container that automatically arranges sub-components by z-order

-These components offer an alternative to the standard Java layout managers, which can often be limiting or difficult to use in practice. `ColumnPanel` optionally aligns sub-components to a grid, similar to an HTML table or `GridBagLayout`, and `RowPanel` optionally aligns sub-components by baseline, similar to `FlowLayout`.
+These components offer an alternative to the standard Java layout managers, which can often be limiting or difficult to use in practice. `ColumnPanel` optionally aligns sub-components to a grid, similar to an HTML table or `GridBagLayout`. `RowPanel` optionally aligns sub-components to baseline, similar to `FlowLayout`.

 Additionally, `UIBuilder` provides this method for declaring a panel's contents: